-This Best Ever Chocolate Zucchini Cake post is from 2011, but the sentiment still stands, so I am not updating it.
-(8/19/18)
+This Best Ever Chocolate Zucchini Cake post is from 2011, but the sentiment still stands.
+The updated recipe is from my book, Zoë Bakes Cakes.

 For the first time I understand why zucchinis are the butt of gardeners’ jokes.
 When I left town for my brother’s wedding in July, the zucchini plants were a spindly, weak vine with dozens of tender blossoms.
 Two weeks later I returned home to find it had turned into a savage beast that took over precious real estate in the garden.
 My neighbor had kindly taken care of my urban farm while I was away and now my kitchen counter was also filled with zucchinis.
 The excitement of seeing the fruits of my labor laying there ripe and ready to eat, quickly turned to shock and concern.
 I have never seen a vegetable, organic mind you, which grew to this size.
 It was larger than my children at birth; actually neither of the boys was this big until they were walking.
 I opened the refrigerator and she had stuffed more in there.
 I panicked and did what every zucchini grower does; I tried to give them away.
 My neighbor explained that she had already taken all that she wanted for herself and I was not welcome near her home with even a single baby squash.